parabix/parabix-devel-mirror/README-radicalgrep.md

 Future Improvements Include:

-1. Can use two modes to search, one is searched by kangxi radical indice and the other is searched by actual kangxi radical
+1. Can use two modes to search, one is searched by kangxi radical indices and the other is searched by actual kangxi radical.
-2. Add more functions to use this radicalgrep
+2. Add more functions to use this radicalgrep.